GabrielEth/sortify/README.md

 # Moodify
   Created by Dylan Bladen, Jason Fuller, Gabriel Garza, Stormie Renevey, Mason Melead
-> Moodify is an app intended to be used in conjunction with Spotify to create personalized playlists tailored to your desired mood and other related song features.
-This app uses songs you have already liked in your library rather than finding new songs.
-  The app is being created for spotify users who want more options for creating playlists based on music they already have.
-  We are creating this app with the intent to provide more customization with creating spotify playlists.
-This will save spotify users a lot of time and provide new types of playlists for them to listen to.

 ## Table of Contents
 * [General Info](#general-information)